FAQ

 How can I follow the Prize?

-We will let you know the important things happening on-site on our social networks, and you can follow us and interact with us onfacebook (https://www.facebook.com/premiostana/), twitter (https://twitter.com/OstanaIn) e instagram (https://www.instagram.com/premioostana/).
+We’ll let you know important things happening on-site on our social networks, and you can follow us and interact with us on Facebook (https://www.facebook.com/premiostana/), Twitter (https://twitter.com/OstanaIn) and Instagram (https://www.instagram.com/premioostana/).

 PARTNERS